alin23/alinpanaitiu.com/content/blog/woodworking-escape-from-software-absurdity.md

 Because they don't know it exists, stupid.
 Or because they just want to get this thing done and move on, they don't `grep` files all day like you do.

-Learn from my mistakes, don't think you know better or assume the other person needs your way of doing things.
-Maybe let them know after the fact, in a short message linking to the tool, and let them try it in their own time.

 But in my ignorance, I seem to have chosen a good enough joining method.
-As you can see in this [wood joinery comparison](https://www.youtube.com/watch?v=OWFyBCkwLOQ), `5cm` (2inch) screws can hold more than `50kg` (110lbs) of force, and I used even longer screws so I think it's going to hold a `3kg` laptop just fine.
+As you can see in this [wood joinery comparison](https://www.youtube.com/watch?v=OWFyBCkwLOQ), 5cm (2inch) screws can hold more than 50kg (110lbs) of force, and I used even longer screws so I think it's going to hold a 3kg laptop just fine.

 ---